You stay in control

 How is the parcel cover arranged?

-The label we send is Royal Mail Special Delivery Guaranteed, fully tracked and signed for, covered up to £2,500 as standard.
-If your items may exceed that figure, send a rough total weight beforehand and we will arrange the appropriate higher-cover level before any label is issued.
+The label we send is Royal Mail Special Delivery Guaranteed, fully tracked and signed for.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+If your items may exceed that figure, send a rough total weight beforehand and we will confirm the appropriate postal option before any label is issued.

 What happens if I do not accept the offer?